primadi/lokstra/docs/service_naming.md

 - Use short instance names like `default`, `read`, `write`, or environment-specific like `dev`, `prod`
 - Prefer `CamelCase` for interface names and `snake_case` for package names
-- Validate URIs using `ValidateServiceURI()` during development or CI

 ---